VPWEM: Non-Markovian Visuomotor Policy with Working and Episodic Memory: Related Work

 \textbf{Imitation Learning.} Imitation learning from human demonstrations is a simple yet effective approach for robot learning \cite{ravichandar2020recent, kroemer2021review}.
-Early work typically used MLP policies that map current states to optimal actions under a Markov Decision Process (MDP) formulation, while more recent works stacked limited past frames as observation history and utilized sequence models such as Transformers \cite{vaswani2017attention} to address partial observability.
-Numerous contemporary works have achieved notable success in developing generalist policies (a.k.a., Vision-Language-Action (VLA) models) within this Markovian or short-history setting, such as RT-1/2 \cite{brohan2023rt, zitkovich2023rt}, Otter \cite{huang2025otter}, OpenVLA \cite{kim2024openvla}, $\pi_0$ \cite{black2025pi0}, and RDT \cite{liu2025rdt}.
-However, these methods can struggle in tasks that involve long-range complex temporal dependencies.
-One research direction maintains internal states as compressed belief-like representations of history, typically using RNNs \cite{mandlekar2022matters} or SSMs \cite{zhou2025mtil}; however, performance is often limited by the capacity of these states.
-Another line directly utilizes the full history of interleaved observation and action tokens to predict the next action token in an autoregressive manner.
-While this method captures extensive context, it suffers from slow processing speed as sequence length increases and is constrained by the design of action tokenizer \cite{fu2024context, vuong2025action}.
-DP-PTP \cite{torne2025learning} show that diffusion policies depend weakly on past actions and that adding past-action prediction to the behavior loss can improve performance.
-Some recent work in VLA has also addressed the long-term memory issue.
-For example, CronusVLA \cite{li2025cronusvla} extends single-frame VLA to a multi-frame paradigm via post-training; ContextVLA \cite{jang2025contextvla} compresses multi-frame intermediate features from the VLM backbone via average pooling; and MemoryVLA \cite{shi2025memoryvla} constructs a perceptual-cognitive memory bank that retrieves and fuses decision-relevant entries for action generation.
-Our method differs from these work by learning an external contextual memory compressor that aims to encode the full trajectory history and provide complementary short-term working memory and long-term episodic memory to condition the action generation.
+Early methods often used MLP policies under a Markov Decision Process (MDP) formulation, while recent works stack limited past frames and use sequence models such as Transformers \cite{vaswani2017attention} to handle partial observability.
+This Markovian or short-history setting has enabled many vision-language-action models (VLAs), including RT-1/2 \cite{brohan2023rt, zitkovich2023rt}, Otter \cite{huang2025otter}, OpenVLA \cite{kim2024openvla}, $\pi_0$ \cite{black2025pi0}, and RDT \cite{liu2025rdt}, but can struggle with long-range temporal dependencies.
+Several research directions have explored how to incorporate long-term memory into imitation learning.
+One line maintains belief-like internal states using RNNs \cite{mandlekar2022matters} or SSMs \cite{zhou2025mtil}, with MGDP \cite{huang2025memory} further leveraging Mamba architecture with gated attention to capture long-term dependencies.
+However, these methods propagate history through step-by-step recurrent state updates, whose fixed-dimensional internal states can limit long-term information retention.
+In contrast, VPWEM represents long-term memory as a small set of episodic memory embeddings and updates them through attention over both the summary and observation caches, enabling selective consolidation of retained historical observations and past memory embeddings.
+Another line directly uses the full history of interleaved observation and action tokens for autoregressive action prediction, which captures extensive context but becomes slow as sequence length grows and depends heavily on action tokenizer design \cite{fu2024context, vuong2025action}.
+DP-PTP \cite{torne2025learning} also shows that diffusion policies can benefit from past-action prediction as an auxiliary loss.
+Recent works on VLAs also address long-term memory from different perspectives: CronusVLA \cite{li2025cronusvla} extends single-frame VLA to multi-frame prediction via post-training; ContextVLA \cite{jang2025contextvla} compresses multi-frame VLM features by average pooling; MemoryVLA \cite{shi2025memoryvla} retrieves and fuses decision-relevant memory entries for action generation; BPP \cite{mark2026bpp} uses an off-the-shelf VLM to select task-relevant historical keyframes; MemER \cite{sridhar2025memer} fine-tunes a high-level VLM to select keyframes and generate textual subtask goals; and MEM \cite{torne2026mem} combines video-based short-horizon memory and text-based long-horizon memory.
+Our method instead explicitly decouples long-term memory modeling from single-frame representation learning.
+The single-frame encoder extracts rich features from the current observation, while the external memory compressor maintains a compact episode-level memory of out-of-window observations.
+This modular design naturally supports integration with various visuomotor policies, including VLAs, by providing compressed episodic memory embeddings as additional context.